Skip to content

 const abortControllerRef = useRef(null)

-// 🆕 MEMORY ADDITION: Function to build conversation history
+// 🆕 MEMORY: Function to build conversation history

 const buildConversationHistory = (messages) => {